-The MOICDP measure will build on existing MSOAP-ICD and USOAP services and establish new services with a focus on diabetes, cardiovascular disease, chronic respiratory disease, chronic renal disease and/or cancer.
-Services are to focus on the prevention, detection, and management of these complex and chronic conditions in Aboriginal and Torres Strait Islander people in urban, rural, regional, remote and very remote communities.
+The MOICDP measure will build on existing MSOAP-ICD and USOAP services and establish new services with a focus on chronic diseases.
+Services are to focus on the prevention, detection, and management of complex and chronic conditions in Aboriginal and Torres Strait Islander people in urban, rural, regional, remote and very remote communities.
 Services need to be provided based on locations of greatest need and service types of greatest need.
 Effective health service planning is required to ensure the objectives of the program are met.